 Options Indexes FollowSymLinks Includes

-For our example we will use this page, the full name is actually:
+For our example we will use this page name, the full name is actually:

 blog-what-is-the-htaccess-file.php